RomeCore/RCParsing/README.md

 """;

-// Match the token directly and produce intermediate value
+// Match the token directly and produce intermediate value var result = parser.MatchToken<Dictionary<string, object>>("value", json);
-// Note that it will fail silently if there is error in the input string var result = parser.MatchToken<Dictionary<string, object>>("value", json);
 Console.WriteLine(result["name"]); // Outputs: Sample Data
 ```